 Overview of Online Nursing Bachelor's Degrees

 Nursing is one of the most popular majors, and hundreds of schools now offer nursing degree programs virtually.
-Students complete much of their coursework online and then engage in on-site clinical practice activities at an approved healthcare facility near their home.
+For online nursing programs, students complete much of their coursework remotely and then engage in on-site clinical practice activities at an approved health care facility near their home.

-Programs in nursing are popular in part because they lead to careers in a high-growth occupation.
-The Bureau of Labor Statistics (BLS) projects that over the next 10 years, 221,900 new registered nurse (RN) jobs will emerge, and an additional 65,700 new practical nurse jobs will emerge.
-All of these jobs require a nursing degree, and these degrees need to be earned through accredited institutions or nursing programs either on campus or online.
+Programs in nursing are popular, in part, because they lead to careers in a high-growth occupation.
+The Bureau of Labor Statistics (BLS) projects that over the next 10 years, 276,800 new registered nurse (RN) jobs will emerge, and an additional 63,800 new practical nurse jobs will emerge.
+All of these jobs require a nursing degree, and these degrees need to be earned through accredited institutions or nursing programs — either on campus or online.

-For those who want to become RNs—taking on more responsibility and earning higher salaries—a two-year associate degree in nursing may be a better choice.
+For those who want to become RNs — taking on more responsibility and earning higher salaries — a two-year associate degree in nursing may be a better choice.
 Generally speaking, a nurse's earnings increase with their level of education, so a four-year Bachelor of Science in Nursing (BSN) may be the best option for some.
 The most common online nursing programs are RN-to-BSN programs for RNs who have earned either a certificate or an associate degree and now want to complete a bachelor's degree in nursing.
 However, there are also online BSN programs for students who are not yet RNs and have no previous nursing education.
-We dive into more detail about nursing degree levels below.

 Which Nursing Degree Level Is Best for Me?